nwtime/ntpwww/content/en/archives/4.2.8-series/pps.md

 #### Gadget Box

-The gadget box shown above is assembled in a 5"x3"x2" aluminum minibox containing the the circuitry, serial connector and optional 12-V power connector.
+The gadget box shown above is assembled in a 5"x3"x2" aluminum minibox containing the circuitry, serial connector and optional 12-V power connector.
 A complete set of schematics, PCB artwork, drill templates can be obtained via the web from as [gadget.tar.Z](https://www.eecis.udel.edu/~ntp/ntp_spool/hardware/gadget.tar.Z).

 The gadget box includes two subcircuits.
 One of these converts a TTL positive edge into a fixed-width pulse at EIA levels and is for use with a timecode receiver or precision oscillator with a TTL PPS output.
 The other converts the timecode modulation broadcast by Canadian time/frequency standard station CHU into a 300-bps serial character stream at EIA levels and is for use with the [Radio CHU Audio Demodulator/Decoder](/archives/drivers/driver7) driver.